enel-gdh-educational/katacoda-scenarios/version-control/remotes/01-set_env.md

 - a remote working directory containing revision history and copies of project files
 - a local working directory containing revision history and copies of project files

+We will see three ways of initializing a *git* repository:

-`git init` command creates an empty Git repository.
-Running `git init` in an existing repository will not overwrite contents of the folder.
+- with `git init` command, which creates an empty Git repository.
+Running `git init` in an existing repository will create a `.git` folder and will not overwrite contents of the folder

-`git init --bare` creates a bare repository.
+- with `git init --bare`, which creates a bare repository.
 Bare repos contain no working or checked out copy of your source files and are customarily given a *.git* extension
+- with `git clone <url to clone from> <directory name>` command, which creates a local copy of the repository at `<url to clone from>`, version control information included. `<directory name>` is optional

+---

 #### Task